Barbu Lăzăreanu: Early life

-Avram–Barbu, the son of Herschel Lazarovici, had a questionable juridical status in the Kingdom of Romania, which denied citizenship to most Jews.
-During juridical disputes over this issue, he argued that both his parents had held Romanian passports, but his documentary evidence was deemed "inconclusive" by competent authorities.
-The future author, primarily known in his early years as "Bubi" Lazarovici, was born in Botoșani, on a house on Târgul Calicilor Street.
+Avram–Barbu, the son of Herschel Lazarovici, was listed in 1946 as a practitioner of the "Mosaic faith".
+The family had a questionable juridical status in the Kingdom of Romania, which denied citizenship to most Jews.
+During juridical disputes over this issue, Lăzăreanu argued that both his parents had held Romanian passports, but his documentary evidence was deemed "inconclusive" by competent authorities.
+The future author, primarily known in his early years as "Bubi" Lazarovici, was born in Botoșani, in a house on Târgul Calicilor Street.
 As later noted by academician Traian Săvulescu, this was in the southern, destitute part of the town, where Avram grew up "revolted by injustice and with a burning desire to rectify it."
+Lăzăreanu himself recalled that his image of hajduks and other outlaws as revolutionary heroes and his very interest in history were shaped when, as a child, he began reading popular novels by N. D. Popescu-Popnedea.
+He later learned to credit professional historians, beginning with Theodor Mommsen, and to appreciate authentic Romanian folklore as rendered by Ion Creangă; however, he still mused that his lifelong "romantic vision" may have been borrowed from Popnedea.

-He attended primary school and A. T. Laurian High School in his native town, where he was benchmates with another literary man, the translator and critic Constantin Iordăchescu.
+Avram attended primary school and A. T. Laurian High School in his native town, where he was benchmates with another literary man, the translator and critic Constantin Iordăchescu.
 A disciple of his, the journalist Ion Felea, reports that he paid for his own tuition by helping other students with their homework.
-It was at this stage that Lazarovici became acquainted with Marxism through his perusing of Contemporanul review and, as noted by his official obituary of 1957, making a name for himself as a "propagandist of such ideas."
+It was at this stage that Lazarovici became acquainted with Marxism through his perusing of Contemporanul review and, as noted by his official obituary of 1957, made his reputation as a "propagandist of such ideas."
 His first contribution to the Romanian labor movement was taking part in a bakers' strike at Botoșani.
 In March 1899, the Laurian High School expelled Lazarovici for his socialist agitation.
 Similarly, Felea writes that Avram, "along with some of his colleagues", had felt a calling for the Gorbănești inhabitants, who were "heavily exploited by the landowners".
 It was only after the backlash that the young author became an enemy of the "bourgeois-landowning regime".
 Săvulescu, who places the events later in Lăzăreanu's life, has it that Lăzăreanu "had merely helped the peasants" of Gorbănești petition King Carol I, and that this was read as "anarchist propaganda against throne and religion."
 Novelist and researcher Horia Oprescu cites a piece published by Lăzăreanu in a 1899 issue of Socialismul, in which the young man noted: "This is one of the saddest years ever experienced by our Romanian country and by our movement.
 It comes with the persecution of peasant [socialist] clubs!"
 In detailing this claim, Lăzăreanu alleged that organized peasants were being "horribly tortured" and had their huts destroyed, in retaliation.